S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 ### Prerequisites

 #### Initial setup of the TACAS 23 VM
+**NOTE:**
+The setup of Oracle VM VirtualBox might not work properly under MacOS/Arm64.
+If that is the case, you can still try to install the experiments directly on your machine instead of using the TACAS VM.

 - Download and install Oracle VM VirtualBox.
   - Note: For MacOS, only Intel hardware is fully supported yet.
 - (MacOS only) Add a Host-only network adapter in the settings of VirtualBox.